 Establishing a Reward System

-Positive reinforcement is key to teaching dogs good behavior.
+Positive reinforcement is key to teaching dogs good behaviour.
 Rewards can be treats, praise, or playtime.
-Use high-value rewards like boiled chicken or liverwurst at first, especially if your dog is nervous21.
+Use high-value rewards like boiled chicken or liverwurst at first, especially if your dog is nervous.

 Give rewards right away.
-This helps your dog connect good behavior with something nice, making them feel good about what they’re doing.
+This helps your dog connect good behaviour with something nice, making them feel good about what they’re doing.

 Consistency in Training

 Being consistent in training helps your aggressive dog know what’s expected.
-It’s important to slowly introduce new things, as aggressive dogs get stressed by big changes22.
-Short, frequent training sessions work best, lasting about ten minutes21.
+It’s important to slowly introduce new things, as aggressive dogs get stressed by big changes.
+Short, frequent training sessions work best, lasting about ten minutes.

 Always reinforce the right actions and commands.
 This makes learning safer and more enjoyable for your dog.